mirkojahn/vizhier-maven-plugin/README.md

-# Visualize Maven Hierarchy: Plug-in Documentation
+# Visualize Maven Hierarchy Plug-in

 The `vizhier-maven-plugin` is an attempt to simplify the understandabilty of a complex Maven project by rendering a dependency graph of its components.